I have coronavirus (COVID-19) – now what?

-What can I do to stop the spread of novel coronavirus (COVID-19)?
+What can I do to stop the spread of COVID-19?

-If you have been diagnosed with novel coronavirus (COVID-19), you might be concerned about spreading the virus to others.
+If you have been diagnosed with COVID-19, you might be concerned about spreading the virus to others.
 The best thing you can do is self-isolate properly if you are at home, and follow the instructions given to everyone about hygiene during this pandemic.

-Every Queenslander should be following these steps to prevent the spread of novel coronavirus (COVID-19):
+Every Queenslander should be following these steps to prevent the spread of COVID-19:

 - wash your hands often and properly

 - try not to touch your face